Coverage for dependents

 Health care providers outside the HAP network may not accept your child’s HAP ID card.
 If this happens, you or your child may need to pay for services from these providers.

-Make sure your child requests an itemized bill or receipt for these services.
+Make sure your child requests an itemized bill and receipt for these services.
 Itemized bills must include:

 - Date of service